Pratham-Jain-3903/CRM_Mini_Project/README.md

 This command will start the frontend server, and you'll be able to access the website on localhost:3000 in your web browser.

-:exclamation: :warning:` If you encounter an OpenSSL error while running the frontend server, follow these additional steps:`
+❗️ ⚠️` If you encounter an OpenSSL error while running the frontend server, follow these additional steps:`

 Reason behind error: This is caused by the node.js V17 compatible issues with OpenSSL, see [this](https://github.com/nodejs/node/issues/40547) and [this](https://github.com/webpack/webpack/issues/14532) issue on GitHub.

 Try one of these and error will be solved

 - > Downgrade to Node.js v16.
+  >
 - > Enable legacy OpenSSL provider
+  >

 Here is how you can enable legacy OpenSSL provider